braedon2/react-reference/README.md

 ### `componentDidMount`

-* used: to make Ajax requests and set the state of the component, and set up listeners
+* used: to make Ajax requests, and set up listeners
 * invoked: only one time when the component is first mounted to the DOM.

 ### `componentDidUpdate`